JeePEG-57/DINA-IMAS/README.md

 * Simulation starts from fully charged central solenoid, until fully discharged PF system.
 * PF voltage inputs allow to study magnetic feedback control during whole scenario.

-The actor with IMAS interface is built in Fortran and Python languages and can be included in other simulation workflows.
+The DINA actor with IMAS interface is built in Fortran and Python languages and can be included in other simulation workflows.
 The Fortran subroutine dina_imas is built in imas/interface/dina_imas.a with the interface
 ```
 subroutine dina_imas(&
 &  em_coupling0, equilibrium0, magnetics0, pf_active0, pf_passive0, wall0, core_profiles0, core_sources0, bndcond_in, pulse_schedule, & !
 Inputs
 &  equilibrium, magnetics, pf_active, pf_passive, core_profiles, core_sources, core_transport, summary & !
 Outputs
-&)
+& )
 ```
-The Python actor is built in the folder imas/python_wf/actors/dinaimas21 To use it in another workflow:
+To use the Python actor in another workflow:
 1. Update the PYTHONPATH environment variable to include the imas/python_wf/actors/dinaimas21
 2. Import dinaimas21.wrapper as dinaimas21
 3. Calling interface: